Patient's Query

 Welcome back to icliniq.com.

-I always recommend RCT in case of either failure of normal restoration, indirect pulp capping, or grossly decayed tooth, which cannot be saved with crown buildup.
-But I always recommend extraction as a last resort since my ethics do not allow me to lose a tooth as it can be saved.
-As per your history and lack of an x-ray, I thought that you have bigger trauma, so I recommended RCT.
-In case the pain is less, or tooth structure is ok, please go for restoration (sand witch technique) or indirect pulp capping.
+I always recommend root canal treatment (RCT) in case of either failure of normal restoration, indirect pulp capping, or a grossly decayed tooth, which cannot be saved with crown buildup.
+But I always recommend extraction as a last resort since my ethics do not allow me to lose a tooth if it can be saved.
+As per your history and lack of an X-ray, I thought that you have bigger trauma, so I recommended RCT.
+In case the pain is less, or the tooth structure is ok, please go for restoration (sandwich technique) or indirect pulp capping.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!